filesmuggler/ros_docker_tutorial/README.md

 ```bash
 rostopic list
 ```
 It will print available topics.

+---
+OUTDATED - check new topics

 You can see `/turtle1/pose` which is responsible for holding info about position of the turtle on the screen.
 Try:
 ```bash
 rostopic echo /turtle1/pose